vchangy/arb-bot/README.md

 ## Getting Started

 To get started, you will need a [Binance](https://www.binance.com/?ref=12918385) account and a [Coinbase/GDAX](https://www.coinbase.com/join/59d5484d4f1501012ea9998a) account.
 Set up API keys for each of these - paste these keys and secrets in the appropriate blanks in the code.
 You will also need a GDAX LTC deposit address to paste in to the code (you can get this by clicking on deposit on the left-hand side of LTC/USD).

+The bot will use all available USD funds in your GDAX account.
+Pre-load this with as much as you'd like to let the bot use - anything over $200-$300 will be functional.

 ### Installing